-Set in modern Los Angeles, the movie tells the story of Mia (Stone), a barista and starving actress, and her repeated interactions with Sebastian (Gosling), a jazz pianist.
-Sebastian aspires to open his own jazz club, while Mia dreams to become a famous Hollywood actress.
+Set in modern Los Angeles, the film tells the story of Mia (Stone), a barista and aspiring actress, who dreams to gain Hollywood fame.
+Mia repeatedly encounters Sebastian (Gosling), a jazz pianist, who aspires to open his own jazz club.
 Though initially hostile towards one another, this tension quickly diffuses and spurs a romantic relationship.
 Mia and Sebastian encourage each other to follow their dreams despite repeated challenges and frustrations, including failed auditions and lost jobs.
 As Sebastian pursues a path to fame and stardom, Mia questions their future.
-Ultimately, the couple is forced to choose between pursuing their romantic relationship or life-long dreams.
-The film suggests one can achieve success from repeated failures, which is both realistic and persuasive at its conclusion.
+Ultimately, the couple is forced to choose between pursuing a romantic relationship or their life-long dreams.
+The film encourages that success can be achieved from repeated failures, which is both realistic and persuasive at its conclusion.

 Stone and Gosling once again make an impeccable on-screen duo, with their strong chemistry previously established in Crazy, Stupid Love.
 I was initially hesitant about their roles as lead characters of a musical, having only seen them act in dramas and romantic comedies.
 However, my skepticism quickly dissipated.
 Not only are they wonderful actors, but also, fantastic dancers and musicians.
 Stone and Gosling gracefully tap-danced, waltzed, and jived throughout a number of high-energy musical performances.
 Stone’s high vocal range and Gosling’s intense piano solos were equally impressive.
 Two of my favorite songs, “A Lovely Night” and “City of Stars,” were performed by Stone and Gosling as duets.
 It was a pleasure to watch these accomplished actors share their musical talents.